wangonya/wangonya.com/content/blog/django-todo-api.md

 ## Creating models

 To create models for our database, we first need to create a todos
 \"app\".
-This is where we\'ll implement our features.
+This is where we'll implement our features.

 ```shell
 $ python manage.py startapp todos